Šariš Museum in Bardejov

+Šariš Museum in Bardejov is a museum of the Šariš region in Bardejov, Slovakia.

 The museum was founded in 1903 as The Museum of Šariš County (sl. Župa).
 Its first exposition and object purchases were focused on natural history.
-In 1907 a new historical exposition was opened in the interior of the City Hall and it was composed from the objects donated by church institutions and organizations.
+In 1907 a new historical exposition was opened in the interior of the City Hall, and it was composed of the objects donated by church institutions and organizations.
 The Šariš Museum safely survived the First and Second World War.
 Nowadays it is known because of its natural history and historical exposition, but also because of its ethnographic open-air exposition (Museum of Folk Architecture, Ethnographic Open-Air Collection, Bardejov Spa in Bardejovske Kupele) and Carpathian Icons Gallery, one of the largest of its kind in Europe.
 It is one of the biggest museums in Slovakia with its collection of 700 000 objects.